kgrid-objects/fda-label-collection/README.md

 ### This README and its collection of files correspond to the paper under review titled:
 "An Experiment to Convert Structured Product Labels to Computable Prescribing Information"

-Correspondence should be directed to: Dr. Allen Flynn (ajflynn@umich.edu)
+Correspondence should be directed to: Dr. Allen Flynn at the University of Michigan (ajflynn@umich.edu).

 ---